-- Inadequate information on the selection of HAPs of concern from SCALDT sources based on mass of emissions. - Inappropriate use of draft guidelines and toxicity profiles in the proposal that have not been subject to public review and/or are not publicly available.
-We are also particularly concerned with the proposal's reference to the use of non-linear carcinogenic risk values and toxicity profiles for HAPs that have not been finalized and are not available for review by the public.
+- Inadequate information on the selection of HAPs of concern from PCWP sources, which was based on mass of emissions only.
+For example, the proposal does not provide information on why the HAPs selected for regulations include six out of at least 12 HAPs emitted from PCWP sources and excludes benzene, carbon tetrachloride, chloroform, and metals, including manganese compounds. - Inappropriate uses of draft guidelines and toxicity profiles that have not been subject to public review and/or are not publicly available.
+We are also concerned with the proposal's reference to the use of non-linear carcinogenic risk values and toxicity profiles for HAPs that have not been finalized and are not available for review by the public.
 We note, for example, that EPA just closed the public review of the cancer risk guidelines on January 28, 2003.
-Therefore, these guidelines have not been finalized and should not be cited until the public comments have been appropriately addressed and EPA has issued final guidelines. - Inadequate discussion of how environmental risks associated with SCALDT sources will be conducted.
+Therefore, these guidelines have not been finalized and should not be cited until the public comments have been appropriately addressed and EPA has issued final guidelines. - Inadequate discussion of how environmental risks associated with PCWP sources will be conducted.
 The Clean Air Act requires that EPA considers and protects the environment as well as public health.
 At a minimum, the facility would be required to conduct an assessment based on EPA's Guidelines for Ecosystem Assessment (1998).
 We refer EPA to Appendix A of the document "Generic Assessment Endpoints for Ecological Risk Assessment" for a detailed discussion on the legal basis from "such statutes as the Clean Air Act...that require EPA to consider and protect organism-level attributes or various taxa of organisms including fish, birds, and plants and more generally, animals, wildlife, aquatic life, and living things."
-EPA also needs to consider the resources and time necessary to conduct adequate ecosystem risk assessments in their proposal with respect to overall costs of exempting facilities, on a case-by-case basis, from MACT standards. - Finally, we note that EPA has not discussed the need to assess cumulative risks, aggregate exposures, and health impacts associated with exposure to chemical mixtures emitted from SCALDT facilities.
-We refer EPA to the extensive progress that has been made in more completely addressing risks from exposure to air pollution and integrated decisionmaking in such areas as children's risk issues, cumulative exposure ("Framework for Cumulative Risk Assessment" (EPA/630/P-02/001A, April 23, 2002), and chemical mixtures ("Supplementary Guidance for Conducting Health Risk Assessment of Chemical Mixtures (EPA/630/R-00/002), and request that these advancements be incorporated into the risk assessment methods and overall cost estimates associated with risk-based exemptions in the proposed SCALDT NESHAP.
+EPA also needs to consider the resources and time necessary to conduct adequate ecosystem risk assessments in their proposal.

+EPA also has not considered the need to assess cumulative risks, aggregate exposures, and health impacts associated with exposure to chemical mixtures emitted from PCWP facilities.
+We refer EPA to the extensive progress that has been made in more completely addressing risks from exposure to multiple pollutants and the need for integrated decision making in such areas as children's risk issues, cumulative exposure ("Framework for Cumulative Risk Assessment" (EPA/630/P-02/001A, April 23, 2002), and chemical mixtures ("Supplementary Guidance for Conducting Health Risk Assessment of Chemical Mixtures (EPA/630/R-00/002).
+We believe that EPA must consider the costs associated with conducting state-of-the-science risk assessments to support case-by-case exemptions before determining that, in fact, this controversial approach "achieves the goals of the proposed rule in a less costly manner."

 Again, we sincerely appreciate your consideration of these comments.
-Please contact me if you have any questions.
+Please contact me if you have any questions or would like to discuss our comments.